arc-eng/cli-demo/multi-search/README.md

 # 🔍 Multi-Search
-PR Pilot can act as **your personal search agent**.
+Arcane Engine can act as **your personal search agent**.
 In this demo, you'll learn how you can easily run a search **across services** like Github, Slack, and your codebase and get a beautifully formatted list of results.